==========================

 Just think of this as forest.
 If it doesn’t rain the forest will die.
 The rain is CMS and content strategy you use.

-Tip - Stick With One Cms
+Tip - Stick with one CMS

 It’s been 14 years since I started this blog and it’s gone through many evolutions.
 I switched CMS like lemming jumping off ever possible cliff.